 Yes is the short answer.
 The IRS gives you two options to access your retirement funds early without penalty.
+The IRS Rule of 55 applies to your NRECA 401k account and the Section 72(t) distribution applies to your NRECA 401k and your R&S plan.
 Let's look at the two options.

 The Rule of 55

 If you have a 401(k) plan, you probably already know that there is usually a 10-percent penalty for withdrawing any of the funds before you reach age 59 1/2.
 But there are some exceptions to this early distribution rule and one of them affects early retirees in particular.
 It is often referred to as the Internal Revenue Service's "Rule of 55."
 If you are age 55 or older, it is something you should know about because it affects how and when you can gain penalty-free access to your retirement savings.

 Of course, there is a slight catch you need to be aware of.
 The Rule of 55 only applies to assets in your current 401(k) or 403(b)—the one you invested in while you were at the job you are considering leaving at age 55 or older.
 If you have money in a former 401(k) or 403(b), it's not eligible for the early withdrawal penalty exemption.
 You would have to wait until age 59 1/2 to begin withdrawing funds from those accounts if you wanted to do so without paying the 10-percent penalty.

 One strategy to give yourself access to retirement plan assets with a former employer prior to age 59 1/2 is to roll those assets into your current 401k prior to retiring from your current job.
 This strategy will give you access to those funds penalty-free if you do not want to wait until 59 1/2 to begin taking money out of the plan.